meeeeliiiinaaaa/javafx-calculator/javafx-calculator/README.md

 ```

 This uses the `javafx-maven-plugin` configured in `pom.xml`, so you don't need to install JavaFX separately — Maven will pull it in.

-## Notes

-This project was built as coursework for an OOP module.
-It's a great example of applying classes and encapsulation (`Calculate` for logic, `HelloController` for UI) in a small but feature-rich desktop application, though some UI code (theme-switching, styling) is intentionally straightforward rather than fully abstracted, as is typical for early coursework projects.

-## License

-No license specified — add one (e.g. MIT) if you'd like others to be able to reuse this code.